stellar/soroban-quest--pioneer/README.md

   will make it easier and quicker for you to work with the network.
 When we say something like "you need to deploy a contract to the Testnet," you'll want to do that from this shell.
-- `CLI - Sandbox` - This is the "playground" you can use to build and test a contract without needing to deploy it anywhere.
-Anything done in the sandbox environment will not affect any accounts on the Testnet network.

 Above this list of terminals, you could use the **+** icon to open another terminal, if you closed one of yours.